haveno-dex/haveno/README.md

 Haveno can be installed on Linux, macOS, and Windows by using a third party installer and network.

-> [!note]
-> The official Haveno repository does not support making real trades directly.
+Note that the official Haveno repository does not support making real trades directly.

->
-> To make real trades with Haveno, first find a third party network, and then use their installer or build their repository.
+To make real trades with Haveno, first find a third party network, and then use their installer or build their repository.
 We do not endorse any networks at this time.

 A test network is also available for users to make test trades using Monero's stagenet.
 See the [instructions](https://github.com/haveno-dex/haveno/blob/master/docs/installing.md) to build Haveno and connect to the test network.